Contramodules: Introduction

 \begin{thm} \textup{(a)} For any topological Lie algebra\/~$\g$, the category of discrete\/ $\g$\+modules is naturally isomorphic to the category of discrete left\/ $U_l\comp(\g)$\+modules, $\g\discr\simeq U_l\comp(\g)\discr$.
 The datum of a discrete\/ $\g$\+module structure on a vector space\/ $\M$ is equivalent to the datum of a discrete left\/ $U_l\comp(\g)$\+module structure on\/~$\M$. \textup{(b)} For any topological Lie algebra\/~$\g$ admitting a countable base of neighborhoods of zero consisting of open Lie subalgebras in\/~$\g$, the category of\/ $\g$\+contramodules is naturally isomorphic to the category of left\/ $U_r\comp(\g)$\+contramodules, $\g\contra\simeq U_r\comp(\g)\contra$.
 The datum of a\/ $\g$\+contramodule structure on a vector space\/ $\P$ is equivalent to the datum of a left\/ $U_r\comp(\g)$\+contramodule structure on\/~$\P$. \end{thm}

-\begin{proof} Part~(a): any $\g$\+module can be viewed as an $U(\g)$\+module and vice versa; it is obvious from the definitions that a $\g$\+module is discrete if and only if it its $U(\g)$\+module structure extends to a structure of discrete left module over $U_l\comp(\g)$.
+\begin{proof} Part~(a): any $\g$\+module can be viewed as an $U(\g)$\+module and vice versa; it is obvious from the definitions that a $\g$\+module is discrete if and only if its $U(\g)$\+module structure extends to a structure of discrete left module over $U_l\comp(\g)$.
 The proof of part~(b) is more complicated; see~\cite[Section~D.5.3]{Psemi}. \end{proof}

 \begin{rem} General topology and topological algebra are known to be treacherous ground, and caution is advisable when working with topological vector spaces with linear topologies, as many assertions which appear to be natural at first glance turn out to be problematic at a closer look.
-In particular, the exposition in the paper~\cite{Beil}, while correcting several mistakes or unfortunate definitions found in the previous book~\cite{BD}, may be still too optimistic on a few points.
+In particular, the exposition in the paper~\cite{Beil}, while correcting several mistakes or unfortunate definitions found in the previous book~\cite{BD}, is still too optimistic on a few points.

-For example, it is \emph{not} clear how to prove that the quotient space $V/U$ of a topological vector space $V$ by a closed vector subspace $U$ is \emph{complete} in the quotient topology, or even if it is, that the induced map of topological tensor products $V\ot^!W \rarrow(V/U)\ot^!W$ or complete tensor products $V\ot\comp P\rarrow (V/U)\ot\comp P$ is always surjective.
-In both cases, the question is how to show that a map between projective limits of vector spaces is surjective.
+For example, the quotient space $V/U$ of a topological vector space $V$ by a closed vector subspace $U$ is \emph{not} always \emph{complete} in the quotient topology~\cite[Proposition~11.1]{RD}, \cite[Theorem~4.1.48]{AGM}, \cite[Section~2.11]{Pproperf}, \cite[Theorem~2.5]{Pextop}.
 (Cf.~\cite[Exercice~IV.4.10.b.$\alpha$]{Bour2}, where a related counterexample in the setting of topological vector spaces with nonlinear topologies compatible with the topology of the basic field of real numbers is considered.)
+Even if the quotient space $V/U$ is complete, it does \emph{not} follow (generally speaking) that the induced map of topological tensor products $V\ot^!W\rarrow(V/U)\ot^!W$ or complete tensor products $V\ot\comp P\rarrow(V/U)\ot\comp P$ is surjective~\cite[Corollary~13.9]{Pextop}.
+In all these cases, the question is how to show that a map between projective limits of vector spaces is surjective.

 The problem does not arise for topological vector spaces with countable bases of neighborhoods of zero, as countable projective limits are better behaved, and indeed, any closed subspace $U$ that has a countable base of neighborhoods of zero is a topological direct summand in~$V$.
-However, the $*$-tensor product operation leads outside of the class of topological vector spaces with countable topologies.
+However, the $*$\+tensor product operation leads outside of the class of topological vector spaces with countable topologies~\cite[Conclusion~13.11]{Pextop}.